Employee Burnout: Signs, Causes & Prevention

 Increased absenteeism

-Burned-out employees often start taking more days off than usual.
+Burned-out and stressed employees often start taking more days off than usual.
 They also may start coming in late, as they might be struggling with getting up in the morning or having enough energy to get through the day.
 This absenteeism can lead to decreased productivity overall, affecting the individual and their team members, who often find they must pick up the extra slack.

 Low morale and negative attitude